jasonriek/Dreamscape_Editor/README.md

 ## Helpful Design Suggestions
 - A seperation between the layer number and name
 - Right eye dropper
+- Eye dropper changes based on tile pixel that the dropper is touching, not the layer.

 ## Potential Polished Features
 - Give the ability to change bar color of the layers to whatever you want.